kflanagan/Documents/includes/Kevin-Homelab.md

 This [Zigbee pass through plug](https://www.amazon.com/THIRDREALITY-Real-time-Monitoring-Compatible-SmartThings/dp/B0BPY2KRHH?ref_=ast_sto_dp&th=1) is also simple and works well

 This **System Diagram** shows the pieces all talking to some shared storage.
-Each container and Virtual Machine are on the home network, this makes it easy to use via browser.
+Each Container and Virtual Machine are on the home network, this makes it easy to use via browser.

+I have changed the containers over time, adding some to explore, removing them, or something that they replaced.
+For example, I'm migrating from Plex to Jellyfin, I have both installed now, they use the same storage, so they have the same music library, that's what makes the NFS server really useful.

 ![System diagram](image-5.png)